michaelakerr/counties-pokedex/README.md

 1. Clone repository from the repo
 2. Project can be run locally using
     1. `npm run start` or `npm start`.
     2. `npm run build` creates a build for production
 3. To deploy changes to github pages:
     1. Commit to repository
     2. `npm run deploy` will cause the predeploy and deploy scripts to run with a default message of "Updates" in the commit message.
+        1. this project is hosted at `https://michaelakerr.github.io/counties-pokedex/pokemon`

 ## Atributions